Index by Topic

 The Principle of Subsidiarity

-Returning to fundamental principles, government is not a necessary evil, it is one of the many group functions in which human beings participate, and it can be small and local like a village or large as a nation.
+As stated above, government is not a necessary evil; it is one of the many group functions in which human beings participate, and it can be small and local like a village or large as a nation.
 In implementing a proper order in a civil society, a very useful organizational principle has been termed the Principle of Subsidiarity.
 It is attributed to Wilhelm von Ketteler (1811-1877), bishop of Mainz, Germany:

 My ideal is expressed in the simple formula: the individual has his own rights which he may exercise.
 I do not look upon the state as a machine, but as a living organism with living members, in which each member has his own right and his own free life.
 Such members are the individuals, the family, the community.
 Each inferior member has freedom of action in his own sphere and enjoys complete autonomy.
 Only when an inferior member of the organism is no longer in position to attain to its goals alone, to overcome a danger threatening its development, does the higher member take over the responsibility and the inferior member must concede to the superior whatever portion of its freedom this latter needs to attain to its goal.